billster45/r-guides-and-galleries/README.md

 can [augment your data
 exploration](https://talks.cpsievert.me/20180202/#1).

-:one::four: **Does a ggplot extension improve your story?:** With this [gallery of ggplot extensions](https://www.ggplot2-exts.org/gallery/) create a greater variety of ggplots that can improve the story you tell in data.
+:one::three: **Does a ggplot extension improve your story?:** With this [gallery of ggplot extensions](https://www.ggplot2-exts.org/gallery/) create a greater variety of ggplots that can improve the story you tell in data.
 The most popular extension is gganimate described next.

-:one::five: **Consider animating your plots:** If movement of data points better explains the story you are telling, animate them with [gganimate](https://github.com/billster45/gganimate-experiments/blob/master/README.md).
+:one::four: **Consider animating your plots:** If movement of data points better explains the story you are telling, animate them with [gganimate](https://github.com/billster45/gganimate-experiments/blob/master/README.md).
 Learn how to [animate ggplots